anilabraham-IT/IntuneEDU/IntuneEDU/delete-apps-intune-edu.md

 To assign the app again, you will need to add it back to your Intune tenant through the App Store.

+> [!NOTE]
-Office desktop apps and VPP token apps cannot be deleted.
+> Microsoft Office desktop apps and VPP token apps cannot be deleted.
 To remove these from a device or user, change its group assignment.

 1. From the Intune for Education dashboard, click **Apps**.
 2. Go to the app list, and under **iOS Apps** click the app that you want to delete.